SitecorePowerShell/Book/integrationsmd.md

 The SPE Modules support a wide variety of predefined script libraries to help with exposing scripts to the Sitecore interface.

 The following list outlines the available libraries for *Integration Points*.
+These may also be generated automatically when creating or updating modules.

 * Content Editor
  * Context Menu